agentmorris/MegaDetector/CODING_CONVENTIONS.md

     This is an example function.

     Args:
-        param1: The first parameter, an integer.
-        param2: The second parameter, a string.
+        param1 (int): The first parameter, an integer. param2 (str): The second parameter, a string.

     Returns:
         A boolean value indicating success or failure.